zzzprojects/docs/eval-expression.net/pages/getting-started/my-first-compilation.md

 ---
-Title: Compile C# Code at Runtime - Get Started with your First Compilation
+Title: My First Compilation with C# Eval Expression | Getting Started
-MetaDescription: Learn how to compile a C# expression at runtime with parameter, return type, and from a dynamic string expression.
+MetaDescription: Learn how to compile C# expressions at runtime for massive performance gains.
+Discover variables, return types, and dynamic execution tips.
-LastMod: 2025-08-19
+LastMod: 2026-05-04
 ---

 # My First Compilation with C# Eval Expression

-In this tutorial, we will assume that you have read and understood the concept we introduced in the [My First Evaluation](/my-first-evaluation) tutorial.
-If you have not read it, make sure you start with this previous tutorial, as we might skip the explanation of a few concepts.
+In this tutorial, we will assume that you have read and understood the concept we introduced in the [My First Evaluation](/my-first-evaluation) getting started.
+If you have not read it yet, make sure you start with this previous tutorial, as we might skip the explanation of a few concepts.

-So what is the major difference between executing and compiling dynamic code?
+So, what is the major difference between executing and compiling dynamic code?

-- The `Compile` method will compile the expression into a method
+- The `Compile` method compiles the expression into a method
-- The `Execute` method calls the `Compile` method under the hood and then executes the returned compiled method.
+- The `Execute` method calls the `Compile` method under the hood, and then executes the returned compiled method.

-When executing the same expression with the `Execute` method multiple times, it is fast as we retrieve the compiled method from the cache.
-However, it still takes some time, as we need to create a cache key that has a performance cost.
+When executing the same expression multiple times with the `Execute` method, it is already fast, as we retrieve the compiled method from the cache.

+However, it still takes some time because we need to create a cache key, which has a performance cost.
 So when you need to execute the same expression multiple times, you should store the compiled method in a local or static variable.

 How much faster?
-Using directly the compiled method returned from the `Compile` can be 1000x quicker than using the `Execute` method.
-It surely doesn't make any difference if you are only looping on 10 items, as both ways, it will take nearly 0ms.
-However, if you need to evaluate millions of items, it makes a massive difference between a few milliseconds and seconds.
+Using directly the compiled method returned from the `Compile` directly can be 1000x faster than using the `Execute` method.
+It surely does not make any difference if you are only looping over 10 items, as both ways, it will take nearly 0ms.
+However, if you need to evaluate millions of items, it makes a massive difference between a few milliseconds and a few seconds.

 {% include component-try-it.html href='https://dotnetfiddle.net/W2qpBX' %}